William Brazelton: End of career

 A horse used by Brazelton in his last robbery was traced to the possession of David Nemitz; Nemitz was arrested and agreed to help bring in Brazelton in return for protection from him; Pima County Sheriff Charles A. Shibell led a five-man posse that killed Brazelton two miles south of Tucson, Arizona on August 22, 1878.
-Wright's last study on the outlaw pinpointed the site of his death at the southeast corner of what is now Mission and Ajo in Tucson, Arizona.
-Brazelton had two cartridges belts; two pistols; a Remington Rolling Block rifle, his mask, earrings from the Point Mountain Robbery and a gold watch and chain.
-Brazelton's body was photographed twice, first wearing the mask and then unmasked.
+Wright's last study on the outlaw pinpointed the site of his death to the southeast corner of what is now Mission and Ajo in Tucson, Arizona.
+Brazelton had on his person two cartridge belts; two pistols; a Spencer gun; his mask; earrings from the Point Mountain Robbery; and a gold watch, among other items.
+Brazelton's body was photographed twice, first masked and then unmasked.